IBCNServices/tengu-docs/_posts/0000-00-00-expose-applications.md

 If you have a machine with a publicly accessible IP in your experiment (193.190 range), you can either deploy your applications directly to that machine, or (preferred) deploy your applications into containers and set up a reverse proxy on the machine itself.
 Use an HTTP reverseproxy for HTTP webservices or use a TCP/UDP forwarder to forward all traffic.

+If you don't have a machine with a public IP, you can [manually add it yourself](manual-public-ip).

 ### a.
 Expose HTTP webservices to the internet

 Do you want applications to be available on the internet without the VPN?
 Both the [HAProxy](https://jujucharms.com/haproxy) and the [Apache2](https://jujucharms.com/apache2) Charm support the "reverseproxy" relationship.
 Deploy the reverse proxy directly on a machine with a public ip and connect the reverse proxy to your application.
 For more information on this, see the README's of the [HAProxy](https://jujucharms.com/haproxy) and [Apache2](https://jujucharms.com/apache2) Charms.